CGCookie/handbook/benefits.md

 ## Vacation Time

-We utilize a *minimum time off* policy, whereby we require to you take at least 12 days of paid time off (PTO) per year.
+We offer 12 days of paid time off (PTO) per year, along with a handful of personal days to use as needed.
 This is paired with the 4-day work week. https://github.com/CGCookie/handbook/blob/master/how-we-work.md#4-day-work-week

 As a remote company we all have a tendency to work too much and so we aim to create a healhier, and happier work-life balance for the entire crew.

-There is no maximum time off right now, we aim to instill trust in all employees.
-It is on each of us to use this benefit reasonably and give the team the respect we all deserve.

 To request time off and to learn more read more on Basecamp: https://3.basecamp.com/3093149/buckets/5217119/documents/743491210

 ## Full-time Annual Employee Bonus (We're all in this together) Plan.
 When CG Cookie passes our Net Profit goal for the calendar year, January 1st, through December 31st, 25% of that Net profit will be paid out to eligible employees based on the number of points employees have earned.
 Points are allocated based on years of service.